isakovaad/NLP-Projects/README.md

 ## Overview

-This repository contains five NLP projects that showcase different text classification techniques and real-world applications.
+This repository contains 6 NLP projects that showcase different text classification techniques and real-world applications.
 Each project demonstrates the complete machine learning pipeline from data preprocessing to model evaluation.

 ## Projects